-This course develops the student's skills in composition and written expression with an emphasis on clarity, precision, and organization.
-The composition and style of the essay will form the framework of the class as students practice descriptive, narrative, critical, persuasive, and expository writing.
+EN112 College Composition I develops the student's skills in composition and written expression with an emphasis on clarity, precision, and organization.
+The composition and style of the essay will form the framework of the class as students practice various modes of essay writing including descriptive, narrative, critical, persuasive, and expository writing.